rhizomes-project/rhizomes-etl/README.md

 artists relevant to our project, as well as an accompanying list (in JSON form) of metadata about artworks for each of the artists.
 Pulling metadata from these 2 files gave us much better results and became our much-preferred approach to gathering SAAM metadata.

+Note: these 2 metadata files are stored in this repo at etl/data/permanent/si/

 # How to Install